geonetwork/geonetwork-ui/README.md

 - customize the URL used to reach the GeoNetwork 4 API
 - indicate an optional proxy path to the application
+- indicate a metadata language to be used when searching
 - customize the theme used in the application (colors, fonts...)
 - define custom translations for the different languages

 Please refer to the embedded comments in the file for more information.

 > Note: as of now, only the Datahub application relies on this file

+**Important**: In order for the search to be efficient, please indicate the `metadata_language` of the queried catalog.

 ### Internationalization